PedestrianDynamics/jupedsim/README.md

 www.jupedsim.org and the contact is info at jupedsim.org.
 You will find more information on the working group and other tools and experimental pedestrians data we have been collecting over the years.

 - Where is the official repository?
-JuPedSim is developed at the Forschungszentrum Jülich in Germany and the bleeding edge code is in their intern git repository.
+JuPedSim is developed at the Forschungszentrum JÃ¼lich in Germany and the bleeding edge code is in their intern git repository.
 At the moment only specific tags are pushed to GitHub.

 - Is there a manual?
 Of course, the user's guide is found in the downloaded archive.